paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

 <a id="section-3334"></a>
 ## § 3334.
 Drawback
-**(a) “Good subject to NAFTA drawback” defined** For purposes of this Act and the amendments made by subsection (b) of this section, the term “good subject to NAFTA drawback” means any imported good other than the following:
+**(a) “Good subject to NAFTA drawback” defined** For purposes of this Act and the amendments made by subsection (b), the term “good subject to NAFTA drawback” means any imported good other than the following:

 (1) A good entered under bond for transportation and exportation to a NAFTA country.